The term solid waste management mainly refers to the complete process of collecting, treating and disposing of solid wastes.

 - Plastics, glass, metals, e-waste, etc.

 - Medical waste.

 Disposal of Waste

 The process of waste handling and disposal varies in different countries.
 In India, the processes differ according to the source of solid waste.
 They can be classified as:

 ⦁ Municipal Solid Waste.

 Municipal solid waste can further be divided into biodegradable, recyclable and hazardous domestic wastes.
 The biodegradable waste includes rotten food, vegetable peel and mostly wet kitchen waste.
 Recyclable waste includes plastic and hazardous wastes include, bulb, batteries, etc.

-The industry generated like chemical factories, medical waste from hospitals are considered as Hazardous Solid Waste and needs special settings to dispose of them.
+The industry generated waste from chemical factories, medical waste from hospitals are considered as Hazardous Solid Waste and they need special settings to dispose of them.